Overview - high rise buildings in Kent and Medway

 What is the Building Safety Regulator?

-In January 2020 the government announced the establishment of a new Building Safety Regulator.
-This is a new regulatory body that is to be set up under the Health and Safety Executive and will be responsible for regulatory decisions regarding the design, build and occupation of buildings including high rise.
-You can find further information on the Health and Safety Executive website.
+Under the new Building Safety Act 2022, a new Building Safety Regulator has been established.
+The new Regulator is the Health and Safety Executive who will be responsible for regulatory decisions regarding the design, build and occupation of buildings including high rise.

 Where should residents in my high rise building go for information?